Spring2018-ECE160/Spring2018-ECE160-Syllabus/README.md

 ## Textbooks
 Textbooks are not required for the course, but they may be useful to have.
 These two are the two I recommend.
 - The C Programming Language, 2nd Edition - Brian W. Kernighan & Dennis M. Ritchie
-- Thinking in C++:: Introduction to Standard C++, Volume One, 2nd Edition - Bruce Eckel
+- Thinking in C++: Introduction to Standard C++, Volume One, 2nd Edition - Bruce Eckel

 Other books that you may find useful are:
 - Computer Science: A Structured Programming Approach Using C, 3rd Edition - Behrouz A. Forouzan and Richard F. Gilberg